 The park has a play area near the entrance, where kids can climb on large jack-o-lantern props.

-Worlds of Fun’s Halloween Haunt is open Friday and Saturday nights for the next couple of weeks.
-The last evening is Saturday, October 28th.
+Worlds of Fun’s Halloween Haunt is open Friday and Saturday nights through October 27.

 For more information on the Halloween Haunt, including prices and Fright Lane prices, please visit the park’s website at www.worldsoffun.com.